-- Our Audit took a meticulous look at the diocese’s previous year on social media, how they stacked up against their “competitors,” and what conversation was being discussed.
+- Our Health Check took a meticulous look at the diocese’s previous year on social media, how they stacked up against their “competitors,” and what conversation was being discussed.

 - Comparing 2019 and 2020 data and how the shifting digital priorities resulted in greater engagement and organic follower growth.